Knowledge Hub

 A better order is inspection, repairs, painting, then cleaning.
 If you clean before patching and sanding, dust may return and make the property look unfinished.

 Photograph the property again after repairs and cleaning.
-Keep those photos together with invoices and WhatsApp approvals.
+Keep those photos together with invoices and message approvals.

 AC, Plumbing, and Electrical Handover Checks